 The Company was incorporated on May 14, 2003 under the laws of the Province of Saskatchewan, Canada and continued in British Columbia, Canada on December 29, 2003.
 The Company changed its name from Purple Vein Resources Ltd. to Columbus Gold Corporation effective December 20, 2004.
-On May 24, 2006, the Company completed its initial public offering and obtained a listing on the TSX Venture Exchange ("TSX-V") as a Tier 2 mining issuer under the trading symbol CGT-V. The Company is also listed on the OTCQX International and the Santiago Stock Exchange.
+On May 24, 2006, the Company completed its initial public offering and obtained a listing on the TSX Venture Exchange ("TSX-V") as a Tier 2 mining issuer under the trading symbol CGT-V. The Company graduated from the TSX-V and commenced trading on the Toronto Stock Exchange (the "TSX") on January 26, 2016.
+The Company is also listed on the OTCQX International and the Santiago Stock Exchange.